johans-work/paid-source/README.md

 # Background

 Almost all transactions have no legal or government intervention or support.
 You could sue, but you won't.
 They could sue, but they won't.
-And they don't even arrest shoplifters anymore.
+Even shoplifters walk.
 Transactions of small amounts just are not worth it.

 So licenses and copyright laws really are meaningless to most of us.
-Whether you own it, they'll steal it, but those that pay will pay.
-But first, you need to sell somethingk, and understand the psychology but also the logistics.
+Whether you own it, they'll steal it.

+But, those that pay will pay.
+If you sell something, and if you understand the psychology and logistics of value.

 With most free software and digital content, not only is paying inconvenient, but the consumer already has the product.
 The transaction already happened.
 There is no value proposition left, beyond donations.